TormStorm/jagex-launcher-linux/README.md

 ## Installing .NET Framework
 Open a terminal and start Winetricks with following command `winetricks --force`

-Ignore any errors and keep pressing OK until you get to the next step.
+Ignore any errors in this step and keep pressing OK until you can proceed.

 <details>
   <summary>Select "Select the default wineprefix and click OK"</summary>